 But I don’t understand everything they’re saying!
 Don’t worry; with practice, you will improve by leaps and bounds in no time!

-1. Start with simple TV shows containing subjects you’re familiar with.
-You can find suggestions on the TV Drama page, Short Drama page, and my Notion media bank.
-Look at those with the Newcomer and Intermediate tag.
-These shows use easy and straightforward language, with simple plots that are easy to follow from the visuals.
+- Look for those with the Newcomer and Intermediate tag.
+These shows use straightforward everyday language, with simple plots that are easy to follow from the visuals.

-2. Try your best to watch and understand using only Chinese subtitles and visuals.
+- Try your best to watch and understand using only Chinese subtitles and visuals.
 You will be surprised at how much you can guess.

 Note: The visual and storytelling aspects of TV shows and movies are important as they help you comprehend and guess unknown words, greatly reducing dictionary lookups while improving your enjoyment.
 Therefore, in the beginning, avoid content where the visuals aren’t representative of the dialogues, such as talk shows and standup comedies.